Skip to Content

 CUSTODIAN OF HUMAN CIVILISATION

-From the ashes, the Myeong Commonwealth emerges as the last bastion of a once noble Confucian civilisation, ordained to safeguard the legacy of millennia of wisdom and culture.
-In a world starved of virtue and harmony, the Commonwealth stands as a beacon of hope, advocating for the revival of moral values, the preservation of tradition, and nurturing a righteous society.
+Rising from this desolation, the Myeong Commonwealth emerges as the final stronghold of a once-vibrant Confucian civilisation, entrusted with preserving thousands of years of wisdom, culture, and virtue.
+In a world bereft of integrity and harmony, the Commonwealth shines as a guiding light, championing the restoration of moral clarity, the safeguarding of cherished traditions, and the cultivation of a just and principled society.

-Through sacred ceremonies, ancient rites, and celestial melodies, the Myeong Commonwealth seeks to cultivate a society of noble character, where reverence for the Divine is paramount, the Way of the Sages is taken seriously, moral absolutes are upheld, and the culture of death is vanquished.
-In this new dawn, cancel culture is banished, rights and duties are realigned, and the path to sagehood is illuminated amidst the encroaching darkness of despair.
+Through time-honoured rituals, sacred traditions, and uplifting cultural practices, the Myeong Commonwealth strives to foster a society of exemplary character, where devotion to the Divine is central, the teachings of the Sages are earnestly followed, moral truths are steadfastly upheld, and the culture of despair is overcome.
+In this new era, divisive cancel culture is rejected, the balance between rights and responsibilities is restored, and the pursuit of wisdom and virtue lights the way through the gathering shadows of hopelessness.

 THE FOUR CIVILISING INSTRUMENTS